Skip to content

 Is It Hard to Get Into Bethany College?
 Acceptance Rate & Requirements

-As a private institution in Bethany, West Virginia, Bethany College admits a majority of applicants, with an acceptance rate of roughly 59%.
+As a private institution in Bethany, West Virginia, Bethany College offers a realistic path to admission, with roughly 59% of applicants receiving an offer.
 Admitted students typically arrive with a mid-range ACT score around 22.
-The school reports a graduation rate of roughly 47%.
+The graduation rate is roughly 47%.

 Can I Afford It?